 Social Justice Team will meet on Sunday, Jan.
 7, following the reception for Bonnie Blosser, at 1:15 in the Library.

 UUCL women’s group Sat., Jan.
 13, 2-4 p.m. at Emily Russell’s, 1329 Kasold, G-2.
 All are welcome, especially the newer and younger among us.
 Bring a snack to share if you wish, bring a friend, ideas for conversation, but mostly bring YOURSELVES and come get better acquainted.
 Contact Lynne Bodle, 843-8263 for more information or for a ride.

-UUCL serves at Lawrence Interdenominational Nutritional Kitchen (LINK) on Saturday, November 11th.
-Cooks, servers and clean-up crew are all needed.
-You can sign up in the lobby or by contacting Joe Gant at firstname.lastname@example.org.
+UUCL serves at the Lawrence Interdenominational Nutritional Kitchen (LINK) on Sat., Jan.
+13. You can sign up in the lobby or by contacting Joe Gant at firstname.lastname@example.org.
 See newsletter for more information.
 Hope to see you there!

 Pastoral Care Associates Deb Russell Deb@Ks-Russells.com

 UUCL Transportation Connection for rides to/from UUCL or medical appointments, call (785)842-7529 and leave a message.